Carrying the Heart of God

 [Click a link to jump to a relevant section.]

-Prayer is an all-encompassing word that refers to our communication with God.
+Prayer is an all-encompassing word that refers to our communion and communication with God.
 The Scriptures go on to specify different kinds of prayer, the most well-known (and used) being “petition”—the prayer of “asking”.
 Jesus encouraged us to express our requests to our Father and the prayer of asking flows easily from a recognition of our basic need for God.

 Intercession, however, is a distinctly different kind of prayer, one focused on others.
 No passage in the Scriptures give us better words and pictures to define intercession than these startling words through the prophet Ezekiel: